optcmdi/optcmdi.github.io/README.md

 # optcmdi.dev

-The beinnings of a personal website for a web developer.
+The beginning of a personal website for a web developer.